 Similar to a child insurance rider, a spouse rider allows you to add coverage for your spouse to your existing policy.

 The appeal of this rider is that the additional coverage will cost less than if your spouse took out a separate policy.

-The downside is that the added coverage is typically very limited (~$100K) and may not provide sufficient coverage.
+The downside is that the added coverage is typically minimal (~$100K) and may not provide sufficient coverage.

 10. Charitable Giving Rider

 With this rider, your insurance company adds an extra 1% to the face amount of your policy and donates it to charity if you pass away.

 Fabric Life Insurance, an innovative new online provider, adds a charitable giving rider on every one of its life insurance policies at no additional cost to the customer.